Home Toxics (Paint, Oil, Pesticides & More)

 The Home Toxics Collection Program is open to all Washtenaw County Residents and is not intended for businesses and / or organizations.
 If you need information or help finding disposal options, please contact us or visit our Business Recycling page.

 The collection program is a free service for residents.
 We do accept donations, which go directly to the cost of disposal.
-Each year, the donations collected are responsible for approximately 10% of the total disposal costs.
+Donations are important because our solid waste programs are not supported by any tax dollars.

 The Home Toxics Reduction Program (HTRP) provides Washtenaw County residents with a disposal option for flammable, poisonous, toxic and corrosive materials.